 - This makes connecting to legacy accounting systems impossible

-- Google Docs does convert Office files, but where there is complicated formatting or formulae, will it cope?
+- Google Docs does convert Office files, but will it cope with complicated formatting and formulae?

-7. Little useful features such as the ability to sort data by colour, and split tabulated data to columns
+Little useful features such as the ability to sort data by colour, and split tabulated data to columns.